Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

 \subsection{Further directions}

 We now give several directions in which the result of the papers could be extended.

-\textbf{Descendant invariants.} Following \cite{cavalieri2021counting}, it should be possible to adapt the setting to compute descendant Gromov-Witten invariants of line bundles over an elliptic curve, and express their generating series in term of other operators on the Fock space.
+\textbf{Descendant invariants.} One further direction would be to add $\psi$-constraints, as in \cite{cavalieri2021counting}.
+It should be possible to adapt the setting, at least for degree $0$ line bundles, to compute descendant Gromov-Witten invariants of line bundles over an elliptic curve, and express their generating series in term of other operators on the Fock space.
 This corresponds to counting tropical curves with vertices which are not trivalent anymore.
 However, this computation remains formal since it only reduces the computation of descendant invariants to descendant invariants with a unique point condition, which remain to be computed.
+Moreover, the appearance of superabundant curves needs to be handled carefully.

 \textbf{Real refined enumeration.} In some situations, namely in \cite{mikhalkin2017quantum} and \cite{blomme2021refinedreal}, the tropical refined invariants are connected to some refined real enumerative invariants.
-Namely, a signed count of real rational curves with prescribed tangency conditions on the toric boundary of the considered variety, refined by the value of a suitable \textit{quantum index}.
-Unfortunately, except the fibers, the surfaces $\CC F_\delta$ do not contain any rational curves.
-However, some recent results of I. Itenberg and E. Shustin proved some real refined invariance result for genus $1$ curves in some toric surfaces.
-One could look into a possible generalization of the result to the case of $\CC F_\delta$.
+More precisely, we do a signed count of real rational curves with prescribed tangency conditions on the toric boundary of the considered variety, refined by the value of a suitable \textit{quantum index}.
+Unfortunately, except the fibers, the surfaces $\CC F$ do not contain any rational curves.
+However, some recent results of I. Itenberg and E. Shustin proved that a real refined invariance result for genus $1$ curves in some toric surfaces.
+One could look into a possible generalization of the result to the case of $\CC F$.